 Rosen says focus all football on first day in Cardinals camp

-TEMPE, Ariz. — Josh Rosen jogged onto the field as an Arizona Cardinal for the first time on Friday and took a moment to reflect.
+TEMPE, Ariz.
+(AP) Josh Rosen jogged onto the field as an Arizona Cardinal for the first time on Friday and took a moment to reflect.

 Rosen was the center of attention, as usual, on the first day of Cardinals rookie minicamp, starting out slowly but finishing with a crisp performance capped by a long TD pass to fellow rookie and camp roommate Christian Kirk.